Kilifi Uele: Managerial career

 Uele is the Technical Director of the Tonga Football Association, a post he has held since 2005.

 Uele coached his country's women's team to win a silver medal at the 2007 OFC Women's Championship.
 Uele was also the head coach of his country's U-19 women's team when they took runner-up in the OFC U-19 Women's Championship in 2006, losing 6–0 to New Zealand in the finals.
 Before the COVID-19 pandemic in 2020, Uele helped run a new project to promote women's football in the more remote islands of Tonga.
 Later in 2020, Uele said his main focus was on the 2023 FIFA Women's World Cup.

+He became Tonga Women manager again in 2023 and he was also the manager of Tonga between 2024 and 2025.